smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/black-leaf-elite-beaker-base-tube-6-arm-perc-splash-guard.html"><img alt="Black Leaf ELITE Beaker Base 6-Arm Perc Ice Bong" class="img-middle" src="/img/bongs/beaker-base-6-arm-perc.png" /></a>

+With 77 5-star ratings on grasscity; this percolating ripper will provide even the softest of lungs with cool comfortable clouds.

+* Made from [borosilicate glass](https://apaviata.com/advantages-of-borosilicate-glass){:target="_blank"} (a highly heat resistant and commonly used glass in bongs & pipes).

+This bong has a variety of features including:

+* A clear glass funnel bowl with a roll stopper(The little blue notch for easier lifting and to prevent the bowl from literally rolling)

+* Inside-cut 18.8mm > 14.5mm slitted diffuser downstem.
+With six slits and a hole at the tip; this downstem attributes to the, already impressive, cooling power of this smoke-defusing beauty.

+* Ice notches to catch cubes in the neck for *even* **more** cooling as the smoke passes the ice.

+* The charming Black Leaf logo at the top of the base.
+Read more about Black Leaf; the unique and diverse-engineering German brand <a target="_blank" href="https://www.grasscity.com/us_en/brands/black-leaf-glass">Here</a>

+**What you need to know about percolation:**

+Percolators are pieces that use water to filter/strain nasty lung-harming particles from your smoke before entering your lungs.
+This proscess of filtration is reffered as "diffusion" of the smoke.
+I highly encurage any aspiring smoker to read <a target="_blank" href="https://www.tokeofthetown.com/2013/04/glass_class_percolation_diffusion_and_lots_of_tiny_smoke_bubbles_bong_bubbler.php/">TokeoftheTown's</a> article for clarification.
+It's a 5 minute read at the most, and well-worth it.

 <h2 class="heading-center">Best bongs under $75</h2>